jpcrowther-cloud/midi-command-studio-docs/README.md

 [Getting Started](docs/getting-started.md)
 [Release Notes](CHANGELOG.md)

-MIDI Command Studio is a **Windows-only** desktop application for turning MIDI controllers, MIDI keyboards, pads, knobs, faders, and encoders into practical controls for Windows and creative software.
+MIDI Command Studio is a **Windows-only** desktop application for controlling Windows and creative software with MIDI hardware.

 This repository is for **documentation, release notes, screenshots, download links, and issue tracking**.
 The application is **closed-source / not open source**, and the source code is not published here.